Contents

 Prominent ATMs, such as Standard Chartered, Himalayan Bank, and Nabil Bank, are generally reliable choices.
 However, bear in mind that most ATMs have withdrawal limits ranging from 10,000 to 30,000 rupees per transaction.
 Additionally, be prepared for a surcharge on all foreign transactions, typically around USD$5.

-Using your credit card in Nepal:
+Using your credit or debit card in Nepal:

 Here's a guide on dealing with money, ATM's and credit cards in Nepal.